Knoblauchpilze/models/README.md

 * first the number of coefficients contained in the equation.
 * second the individual coefficients.

-For the following paragraph, we will use an example coefficient of `-4 * x * y`.
+For the following paragraph, we will use an example coefficient of `-4 * x ^ 2 * y`.
 For each coefficient, this is how it looks:
 * first the value of the coefficient (so for the example, it would be `4`).
 * then the number of dependencies (in this case `2`).
-* then each dependency, as the index of the variable it refers to (in this case first a `0` as the coefficient depends on variable `x` which is at index `0`, and then a `1` as the coefficient depends on variable `y` at index `1`).
+* then each dependency, as the index of the variable it refers to (in this case first a `0` as the coefficient depends on variable `x` which is at index `0`, and then a `1` as the coefficient depends on variable `y` at index `1`) and the exponents in between the indices (in this case a `2` and then a `1`).

 ### Steps section